-These four lesser-known wonders of Inca and Pre-Inca culture continue to keep experts and enthusiasts wondering about their purposes and origins
+The origin and purpose of these four lesser-known wonders of Inca and Pre-Inca culture continue to keep experts and enthusiasts mystified.

 Chullpas are commonly believed to be funerary towers that civilizations across the Andes built in order to honor important beings across the ages.
 The most famous mounds are located on the shores of Lake Titicaca.
 This is where you’ll find the Chullpas of Sillustani, where some of the largest towers, rising over 12 meters high.
 But there are many other Chullpas, mostly located within the Altiplano of Bolivia and Peru.